real-tesco/Multi-Step-Reasoning/README.md

 # Multi Step Query Modelling for Long Document Retrieval

-*Acknowledgement*: This codebase started from the awesome [Dr.QA repository](https://github.com/facebookresearch/DrQA) created and maintained by [Adam Fisch](https://people.csail.mit.edu/fisch/).
-Thanks Adam!
+*Acknowledgement*: This codebase started from [Multi-Step-Reasoning](https://github.com/rajarshd/Multi-Step-Reasoning).

 ## Setup
 The requirements are in the [requirements file](requirements.txt).
 In my env, I also needed to set PYTHONPATH (as in the [setup.sh](setup.sh))